Goncalves95/snake_game/README.md

 # Feed the Snake!

-After learning JavaScript I decided to create a game.
-That's when the idea came to me to create the most addictive game of my youth.
+I made the decision to create a game after learning JavaScript.
+During that time, I came up with the idea of creating the most addictive game of my youth.
 I remember very well playing this game on the Nokia.
 So I decided to create a version of the Snake Game.

-The game is meant to be enjoyed and to bring back good memories for users.
+The game is designed to be enjoyable and bring back pleasant memories for its users.

 ![Responsice Mockup](assets/media/responsive_snakegame.png)